Science

 DUB-specific

-Mission has developed a robust screening cascade, designed to eliminate false positives as early as possible and focus on genuine drug candidate hits from the outset.
+Mission has developed a robust screening cascade, designed to eliminate false positives as early as possible and focus on genuine drug candidates from the outset.
 We develop and use bespoke biochemical and cellular assays that are as closely related as possible to physiological conditions.
-This involves purifying full-length DUBs from mammalian cells to ensure proper folding, post-translational modifications and co-factors, as well as using substrates closely related to the natural DUB substrates, such as incorporating an isopeptide linkage between ubiquitin and, ideally, a peptide derived from the DUB’s cellular target.
+This involves purifying full-length DUBs from mammalian cells to ensure proper folding, post-translational modifications and co-factors, as well as using substrates closely related to the natural DUB substrates, e.g. incorporating an isopeptide linkage between ubiquitin and, ideally, a peptide derived from the DUB’s cellular target.

 A number of orthogonal, confirmatory assays are also used to eliminate false positives at an early stage and our proprietary, cellular target engagement assays are performed as early as possible to confirm specific inhibition of DUBs in cells.
 The drug discovery cascade is accelerated by iterative design-make-test cycles, driven by our in-house medicinal chemistry team, and guided by molecular modelling and structural biology.

 Using a novel approach, our in-house medicinal chemistry team developed a DUB-specific compound library consisting of more than 17,000 molecules with exclusive and proprietary chemotypes.
-This provides an outstanding starting point for the development of drug-like lead compounds that do not contain toxicophores and fully comply with the ‘rule of 5’ criteria.
+This has provided an outstanding starting point for the development of drug-like lead compounds that do not contain toxicophores and fully comply with the ‘rule of 5’ criteria.
 This proprietary library asset has seeded many of our DUB therapeutic projects.
-The library often generates a high number of hits for particular DUB targets, enabling rapid progress in the identification of optimised leads with candidate drug levels of potency, selectivity, pharmacokinetics and in vivo efficacy.
+The library has generated a high number of hits for particular DUB targets, enabling rapid progress in the identification of optimised leads with candidate drug levels of potency, selectivity, pharmacokinetics and in vivo efficacy.

 Proprietary chemistry platform;